MicrosoftDocs/PowerShell-Docs/developer/help/how-to-add-syntax-to-a-cmdlet-help-topic.md

        Get-Tech -ID <int[]> [-list] [-type basic advanced]
    ```

-8. If the user can choose from from parameters or parameter values, such as the Type parameter, enclose the choices in curly brackets and separate them with the exclusive OR symbol(;).
+8. If the user can choose from parameters or parameter values, such as the Type parameter, enclose the choices in curly brackets and separate them with the exclusive OR symbol(;).

    ```
    SYNTAX